2008 bombing of Indian embassy in Kabul: Other attacks on Indian interests

-According to The New York Times, India's external ministry officials have been raising the issue of security of Indian personnel in Afghanistan for the past several months.
+According to The New York Times, India's external ministry officials had been raising the issue of security of Indian personnel in Afghanistan for the past several months.
 The Indian consulate in Jalalabad was attacked twice by hand grenades in 2007.
 One soldier of the Indo-Tibetan Border Police (ITBP) was killed and four others injured in an attack by the Taliban on 5 June 2008.
 In the aftermath of the attack, India's Home Ministry cautioned its ITBP personnel to take necessary precautionary measures and also to remain at guard against fidayeen (suicide bomber) attacks.
 It also noted that the security being provided by the Afghan Police was "not up to the mark".
 In spite of these efforts, the embassy bombing of 2008 was later followed up by the 2009 Kabul Indian embassy attack and the February 2010 Kabul attack on Indian citizens and interests in Afghanistan.